 Regional Energy Resource Council

-The meetings of the Council, which was established under the guidelines of the Federal Advisory Committee Act, will be open to the public, and the proceedings will be posted on this website.
+The meetings of the council, which was established under the guidelines of the Federal Advisory Committee Act, are open to the public, and the proceedings are published on this website.